NixOS/nix.dev/source/tutorials/cross-compilation.md

 pkgsCross.msp430
 ```

-Cross compilation package attribute names are made up, so it isn't always clear
-what is the corresponding platform config.

-It's possible to query the platform config using:
+These attribute names for cross compilation packages have been chosen somewhat freely over the course of time.
+They usually do not match the corresponding platform config string.

+You can retrieve the platform string from `pkgsCross.<platform>.stdenv.hostPlatform.config`:

 ```
 nix-repl> pkgsCross.aarch64-multiplatform.stdenv.hostPlatform.config